esphome/esphome-docs/components/lvgl.rst

 So the inheritance happens like this: state based styles override the locally specified styles, which override the style definitions, which override the theme, which overrides the top level styles.

+See :ref:`lvgl-cook-theme` in the Cookbook for an example how to easily implement a gradient style for your widgets.

 .. _lvgl-styling: